This Asian inspired meatball soup has the most delicious pork meatballs, combined with a delicious broth and lots of bok choy goodness.

 - Meanwhile, heat vegetable oil in a large pot over medium heat.
 Add sesame oil and carrots and saute for 5-7 minutes, or until carrots are softened.
 Add ginger and cook, stirring, for 1 minute.
 Add broth, water, soy sauce and chili garlic sauce.
 Bring to a boil over high heat, them reduce heat and simmer for 10-15 minutes, or until the carrots are tender.

-- Add meatballs, rice vinegar and 1/2 of the green onions to soup and allow to cook until meatballs are heated through.
+- Add meatballs, rice vinegar and 1/2 of the green onions to the soup and allow to cook until meatballs are heated through.
 Turn off heat under soup.
 Stir in bok choy until just wilted.
 Serve garnished with remaining green onion.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!